aeyobd/dwarfs/thesis/introduction.md

 Since the discovery of dwarf galaxies, a large body of work has speculated, considered, or simulated tidal effects.
 While pre-*Gaia* work often did not know the specific orbits of dwarf galaxies, the theory for satellites serves as an excellent framework for understanding specific systems.

-While cosmological simulations predict that mergers and satellite-galaxy interactions are common [e.g., @riley+2024], they struggle to understand the evolution of individual dwarf galaxies.
-In particular, dwarf galaxies are often barely resolved.
+Simulating dwarf galaxies accurately in a cosmological context remains a substantial challenge.
+Cosmological simulations can now predict the overall abundance of larger mass dwarf galaxies [e.g., ] and predict generally effects of tides [e.g., @riley+2024].
+But, dwarf galaxies are often barely resolved leading to numerical disruption of dwarf galaxies [@santos-santos+2024].
 The highest resolution simulation of a Milky Way dark matter halo, the Aquarius project [@springel+2008], acchieved a DM resolution of $1.712 \times10^3 \Mo$, enough to barely resolve Sculptor like halos (see methods).
 On the other hand, idealized simulations are able to reach high resolution and numerical convergence for a single dwarf galaxy.
-But, idealization may not be the most realistic environment, neglecting mergers, assembly history, and often baryonic physics.
-We use idealized simulations here which are more powerful in accurately assessing tidal effects, given that the idealizations do not impact these galaxies's recent history too much.
+For instance, our simulations later are about 3x higher resolution than Aquarius but with a fraction of the computational cost (400x less particles).
+Idealization does make numerous simplifying assumptions: neglecting mergers, cosmological context and evolution, mass assembly, and often baryonic physics.
+We use idealized simulations here which are more powerful in accurately assessing tidal effects after infall, given that the idealizations do not impact these galaxies's recent history too much.
 As such, a long history of work has resolved to understand the tidal evolution of dwarf galaxies using these *idealized* simulations.

-Some of the earliest theory work on tidal stripping of dwarf galaxies originate from [@allen+richstone1988; @moore+davis1994; @johnston+spergel+hernquist1995; @oh+lin+aarseth1995; @piatek+pryor1995; @velazquez+white1995; @kroupa1997; @pryor1996].
-Many of these works used similar techniques as we continue to use today, setting up a dark matter halo in a static Milky Way potential and predicting the evolution of quantities of interest.
+Some of the earliest theory work on tidal stripping of dwarf galaxies originate from @oh+lin+aarseth1995; @piatek+pryor1995; @moore+davis1994; @johnston+spergel+hernquist1995.
+Already, these works used similar techniques as we continue to use today and layed the general foundation for interpreting tidal mass loss of galaxies.
+Unfortunately, most models at this point ar King models (@king1966, different from king density profiles discussed earlier) and assume smaller masses than we would today since the mass-to-light ratios of dwarf galaxies were in question.
+However, the qualitative results of what happens during tidal mass loss remains.
+Mass is predominantly lost through the lagrange points at pericentres.
+This is essentially an energy truncation.
+Additionally, the inner dwarf density profile may remain in tact, but the outer profile can begin to flatten with tidal effects.
+Additionally, the velocity dispersion in the centre decreases.
+Tidal arms are formed from particles leaving in either L1 or L2, which enter into slightly lower energy, interior, leading orbits, or higher energy, exterior, trailing orbits.

 More recent works include @read+2006; @bullock+johnston2005; @PNM2008; @penarrubia+2009; @klimentowski+2009; @errani+2023a; @fattahi+2018; @stucker+2023; @wang+2017.

-With precise orbits and a better understanding of the Milky Way potential and system, more recent work began to directly probe the dynamical histories of individual dwarf galaxies.
+With precise orbits and a better understanding of the Milky Way potential and system, more recent work began to directly probe the dynamical histories of individual dwarf galaxies (although early work began this for  Sagittarius / etc).
 Examples include @iorio+2019 for Sculptor, @borukhovetskaya+2022; @dicintio+2024 for Fornax; @borukhovetskaya+2022a for Antlia II.
 Our goal is to apply a similar framework to Sculptor and Ursa Minor.

 ## Simulating large gravitational systems: The N-body method